Dravidians I

 recurrent available till Age III

-After the voting, you may transfer 1 cube of any color between event
+After the voting, you may transfer 1 cube

 permanent available till Age II

-As a main action, you may place 1 action cube on a hex with your 4 None to replace them all with a city from your player mat
+As a main action, you may place 1 action cube on a hex with your 4 None to replace them all with a City from your player mat

 ×